Cyprus Road Trip

 Troodos Mountains

-As you leave Limassol the terrain changes kilometer by kilometer.
-The temperature dropped as we drove north into the Troodos Mountains.
-The winding roads became narrower as we gained elevation.
-We felt right at home having lived in British Columbia for close to three decades.
+As you leave Limassol, the terrain changes kilometer by kilometer.
+The temperature dropped as we drove north into the Troodos Mountains, and the winding roads became narrower as we gained elevation.
+Having lived in British Columbia for close to three decades, we felt right at home.

-When we finally reached the summit of Mount Olympos and got out of the car we were met by the most wonderful smell from the trees of Cyprus in the cool morning air.
+When we finally reached the summit of Mount Olympos and got out of the car, we were met by the most wonderful smell in the cool morning air: the scent of Cyprus trees.
 It reminded us of years spent at Silver Star Mountain in British Columbia, Canada.

-The trees of Cyprus are predominantly Pines, Cedar, Cypress, Casuarina, Golden Oak, Eucalyptus, Golden Wattle, and Wild Olive.
-Yes, I had to google this to be sure but wanted to list the tree sorts as the smell in the air was very enticing.
+Cyprus's trees are predominantly Pines, Cedars, Cypresses, Casuarinas, golden Oaks, Eucalyptus, golden Wattles, and Wild Olives.
+Yes, I had to Google this to be sure, but I wanted to list the tree sorts as the smell in the air was very enticing.

 The beautiful trees in the Troodos Mountains